tylertitsworth/5th-age-srd/Character-Rules/Combat.md

 At 5th level, double the ability score modifier before adding to the damage roll for all attacks.
 (Negative modifiers get are doubled too).

-At 8th level, triple the ability score modifier.
+At 8th level, quadruple the ability score modifier.

 Spells indicate a specific number of dice to roll for damage.
 Weapon attacks work differently.